Crop Insurance Primer

 The Federal Crop Insurance Program is administered by USDA's Risk Management Agency (RMA).
 The program provides producers with two basic options.
 They can elect to secure an insurance policy that compensates them if they experience a loss in crop yields or if they experience a decline in revenue.
 RMA selects and pays private insurance companies to sell and service the policies.
 RMA determines the types of policies and the crops eligible for coverage that the private insurance companies can offer.Policies are available for more than 100 crops, but four crops-corn, cotton, soybeans, and wheat-account for more than two-thirds of all the acres enrolled in crop insurance programs according to the Congressional Research Service.
 1

 Cost to Taxpayers

-Taxpayers subsidize much of the cost of yield-based or revenue-based insurance policies.
-Taxpayers pick up most of the cost of insurance premiums that producers would otherwise have to pay in an actuarially sound insurance program.
-According to the Congressional Research Service, taxpayers, on average, cover 60 percent of the premiums across all of the multiple crop insurance options available to producers.
-In addition, the federal government reimburses private crop insurance companies for their "administrative and operating" cost at between 22 and 24 percent of total premiums, again according the Congressional Research Service.
+Taxpayers subsidize much of the cost of crop insurance in three ways.
+First, taxpayers pick up about 60 percent of the policy premium according to the Congressional Research Service.
+Farmers pay only 40 percent.
+Second, the federal government reimburses private crop insurance companies for their "administrative and operating" cost at between 22 and 24 percent of total premiums, again according the Congressional Research Service.
 Finally, taxpayers are liable for a significant share of the payments that go to producers in the event of a yield or revenue loss.
-The amount of administrative and operating expense reimbursements and of losses covered by taxpayers are determined in "Standard Reinsurance Agreements" negotiating between the U.S Department of Agriculture and private crop insurance companies.
-These agreements are currently being renegotiated.
+As losses mount, the share of the losses paid by taxpayers increases.

 |Fiscal Year Cost||($ Millions)|